hyprwm/hyprland-wiki/pages/Nix/Hyprland on NixOS.md

 {{< callout >}}

-- _(Required) NixOS Module_: enables critical components needed to run Hyprland properly
+- _(Required) NixOS Module_: enables critical components needed to run Hyprland properly.
+Without this, you may have issues with XDG Portals, or missing session files in your Display Manager.
-- _(Optional) Home-manager module_: lets you declaratively configure Hyprland
+- _(Optional) Home Manager Module_: lets you declaratively configure Hyprland

 {{< /callout >}}